Kinvey/swift-sdk/KinveyKit/KinveyKit-History-template.md

 KCS_CONSTANT KCSNetworkConnectionDidEnd;
      * __TODO__ see sample app, widgets  (also todo: update the changelogs for these)
      * __TODO__ update ios-specific guide
+* Internal performance improvements.
+In particular, data store completion block callbacks should now always be called on main thread, and progress blocks on arbitrary background thread.
 * Dependency change:
      * `KinveyKit` now links against `Social.framework` instead of `Twitter.framework`.
+* Bug fix(es):
+     * Fix issue where `KCSUserDiscovery` callback called twice.
 * Code cleanup:
      * Deprecated `KCSAllObjects`; use `[KCSQuery query]` instead.
      * Deprecated `KCSCollectionDelegate` and networking-methods of the `KCSCollection` class.
 These don't get the benefit of caching, error handling etc.